 Method #5: Modification Of Group Policy

-Another way to fi Your IT administrator has limited access is to use the Group policy editor.
-Group policy is a feature of Microsoft windows through which accounts of users and computer accounts are controlled.
+Another way to use the Group policy editor is if your IT administrator has limited access.
+Group policy is a feature of Microsoft Windows through which accounts of users and computer accounts are controlled.
 Follow the below steps to make modifications to the group policy.

-- Open run dialog and type “gpedit.msc” to open Group Policy Editor.
+- Open the run dialog and type “gpedit. msc” to open Group Policy Editor.

-Just for the records, it was us who created Technology, and it’s a trait of humans to make mistakes.
+For the record, we created Technology, and it’s a trait of humans to make mistakes.
 So do our inventions.
-Some people work for long hours in front of the computers, trying hard to complete their job within the stipulated time.
-And then pops out some error like Your IT administrator has limited access that makes the moment less terrific.
-You got to stay calm and think of an easier way to solve it or even prevent it instead of thrashing any visible objects in front of you.
+Some people work long hours in front of computers, trying hard to complete their job within the stipulated time.
+And then pops out some error like Your IT administrator has limited access, making the moment less terrific.
+You have to stay calm and think of an easier way to solve or prevent it instead of thrashing any visible objects in front of you.
 Your techies are the future of innovation.
 Don’t you think you got to be smart?

 You can always find me playing the piano or playing FIFA when I’m not binge-watching TV Series with pizzas.
 Fountainhead of TechWhoop.